-Table <<®l Projecting Roof Control of the Contro Roof Structures Projection Above Setback from Height Limit Roof Perimeter Silos Solar Energy Devices Chimneys Exhaust Ducts/Ventilation Shafts A STATE OF THE STA Stairway Housing, no larger than 36 square-feet.
+Table <<8HO>>>5 Projecting Roof Structures Roof Structures Projection Above Setback from Height Limit Roof Perimeter Silos Solar Energy Devices Chimneys Exhaust Ducts/Ventilation Shafts A STATE OF THE STA Stairway Housing, no larger than 36 square-feet.
 None.
 Skylights, covering more than 33 1/3% of the No more than roof area upon which the skylight is constructed.
 30 inches.